Thailand cancels emergency decree in bid to calm protests

 Prayuth, in the taped speech, pleaded with his countrymen to resolve their political differences through Parliament.

-“I am appealing to all sides that we must heal injuries now before they become too deep,” Prayuth said.
+The appeal for a solution in Parliament was unlikely to win over protesters, as some of their core complaints are that the constitution and the political structure it created are undemocratic, in part because it was written after a 2014 military coup.
+Prayuth himself led that coup, which toppled an elected government during political unrest that featured widespread street protests.

-The cancellation of the state of emergency came as Bangkok Civil Court was preparing to rule on motions to revoke the decree on the basis that it illegally abridged freedom of assembly.
+The cancelation of the state of emergency came as Bangkok Civil Court was preparing to rule on motions to revoke the decree on the basis that it illegally abridged freedom of assembly.

-The leader of the opposition Pheu Thai party’s team at the court said Wednesday that he was not impressed that Prayuth had lifted the decree.
+The opposition Pheu Thai party had been one of the complainants, and the head of its team at the court said Thursday that he was not impressed that Prayuth had lifted the decree.

 “He’s really doing it to protect himself.
 Why?
 Because if he didn’t lift the emergency decree today, and the court ordered the temporary protection of the protesters, it would mean all his orders and announcement relating to this were illegal,” said lawmaker Cholanan Srikaew.

-Note: This story has been corrected to show that opposition lawmaker Cholanan Srikaew spoke on Thursday, not Wednesday.